 Data Vows is a series of biometric sensing garments for near future commitment ceremonies.
-It imagines a world where these rituals are no longer sworn by words, but by unlocked by displaying and exchanging our most sacred physical information.
+It imagines a world where these rituals are no longer sworn by words, but by unlocked by displaying and exchanging our most sacred physical information: our heartbeat.
 In order to be wed, partners must trade heartbeat data to cement their devotion.
 When one partner is in close enough proximity, a custom crafted corset senses and a handmade kerchief illuminate and respond to the rhythm of their combined heartbeats.
 This initial series is an exploration into wearable technology and e-textiles as ritual objects and design probes to critique embedded power structures within societal systems.
 Speculative design methods formed the framework, with traditions, textiles, modes of communication, and personal data as the components.

 Full documentation forthcoming.
 In the meantime, check out the full Flickr set here.